 Difference Between iPhone vs Android

 In this article, we will see an outline of the iPhone vs Android. iPhone was developed by Steve Jobs and his team in June 2007, which supported other applications using the Safari engine. iOS is unique and is used only for Apple devices.
 Now the iPhone is owned by many as a status symbol.
-The iPhone has released iPhone 11 recently.
+The iPhone has been released iPhone 11 recently.
 Android is a mobile operating system used in many phones, which was initially released in September 2008.
 It was developed in Google and Handset Alliance.
 Android is written in Java, C, C++, XML, Python, and many other languages.
 Android released its new version Android 10.0.

 Head to Head Comparison Between iPhone vs Android (Infographics)

 Key Differences Between iPhone vs Android

 Let us discuss some of the major differences between iPhone and Android.

 - When we compare iPhone and Android, Android has more popularity, and users are more for the same.

 - iOS is a closed system, whereas Android is more of an open type.
-Many features in the iPhone are not easily recognizable by the user.
+As a result, many features in the iPhone are not easily recognizable by the user.

 - iOS is used only in Apple devices, and hence quality is not compromised at all.
 But Android is used in many devices and various companies, and therefore, quality cannot be promised.